Clement-coder/croptrust-dapp/README.md

 # 🌱 CropTrust: A Decentralized Marketplace for Agriculture

-CropTrust is a decentralized, blockchain-based marketplace designed to connect farmers directly with buyers, fostering transparency, security, and fairness in the agricultural supply chain.
-By removing intermediaries, the platform empowers farmers to receive fair prices for their produce while providing buyers with transparent and secure transactions.
+**CropTrust** is a decentralized, blockchain-based marketplace built on **Hedera** that connects farmers directly with buyers, fostering transparency, security, and fairness in the agricultural supply chain.
+By removing intermediaries, CropTrust empowers farmers to earn fair prices for their produce while providing buyers with trusted, verifiable transactions.

+---

-## Core Components
+## 🌾 Core Components

-The CropTrust ecosystem is built upon a suite of smart contracts that work in concert to create a seamless and trustless environment.
+The CropTrust ecosystem is powered by a suite of smart contracts that ensure a seamless, trustless, and transparent experience.

 ### 1. Farmer Registry (`FarmerRegistry.sol`)

-This contract serves as the digital identity hub for farmers.
-Key functions include:
+This contract acts as the **digital identity hub** for farmers.

+**Key functions:**

-- **Profile Registration**: Farmers can register their profiles with essential information such as name, location, and other relevant metadata.
+* **Profile Registration:** Farmers register with essential information such as name, location, and farm details.
-- **Crop Listings**: Once registered, farmers can create listings for the crops they wish to sell, specifying details like crop type, quantity, and price.
+* **Crop Listings:** Registered farmers can create listings for crops they wish to sell, including crop type, quantity, and price.

+---

 ### 2. Marketplace (`CropTrustMarketplace.sol`)

-This contract functions as the central platform where buyers can discover and purchase crop listings from registered farmers.
-When a buyer initiates a purchase, the marketplace triggers the creation of a secure escrow to protect both parties, rather than sending the payment directly to the farmer.
+The marketplace serves as the **core trading platform** where buyers can discover and purchase crop listings from registered farmers.

+When a buyer initiates a purchase, the marketplace creates a **secure escrow** to hold funds until delivery is confirmed.

+---

 ### 3. Escrow (`CropTrustEscrow.sol`)

-The escrow contract is the financial heart of the system, managing payments in a trustless manner.
+The escrow contract is the **financial backbone** of the system, ensuring that payments are handled securely and transparently.

-- **Secure Fund Holding**: When a buyer commits to a purchase, their payment is held in the escrow contract.
-- **Payment Method**: The system uses **USDT (Tether)**, a stablecoin pegged to the US Dollar, for all transactions.
+**Features:**

+* **Secure Fund Holding:** Buyer payments are held safely in escrow.
+* **Stable Payments:** Transactions use **USDT (Tether)** for stability.
-- **Confirmation and Release**: Funds are released to the farmer only after the buyer confirms receipt of the goods.
+* **Confirmation & Release:** Funds are released to the farmer only when the buyer confirms receipt.
-- **Dispute Resolution**: In the event of a dispute, a designated arbitrator can intervene to resolve the conflict by either refunding the buyer or releasing the funds to the farmer.
+* **Dispute Resolution:** A designated arbitrator can resolve disputes by refunding the buyer or releasing funds to the farmer.
-- **Failsafe Mechanism**: To protect farmers, an auto-release mechanism is implemented.
-If the buyer does not take any action within a predefined time (e.g., 48 hours), the funds are automatically released to the farmer.
+* **Failsafe Mechanism:** If no action is taken within a predefined time (e.g., 48 hours), funds are automatically released to the farmer.

+---

-## How It Works
+## 🧭 How It Works

-1.  **Listing**: A registered farmer lists their crops for sale on the marketplace.
-2.  **Purchase**: A buyer finds the listing and initiates a purchase, depositing USDT into the secure escrow contract.
-3.  **Delivery**: The farmer delivers the crops to the buyer.
-4.  **Confirmation**: The buyer confirms receipt of the goods.
+1. **Registration:** A user signs up and gains access to their dashboard.
+2. **Role Selection:** From the dashboard, the user can toggle between being a **Farmer** or a **Buyer**.
+3. **Listing (Farmer Mode):** Farmers can list crops for sale with price, quantity, and description.
+4. **Purchase (Buyer Mode):** Buyers browse available crops and initiate purchases, depositing USDT into escrow.
+5. **Delivery & Confirmation:** Farmers deliver the goods; buyers confirm receipt.
-5.  **Payment Release**: The escrow contract releases the funds to the farmer.
+6. **Payment Release:** Escrow releases funds to the farmer.

-In summary, the CropTrust smart contracts work together to create a more equitable and efficient agricultural market by removing intermediaries, reducing risk, and fostering direct, transparent relationships between farmers and buyers.
+This structure allows flexibility—users can participate in both roles depending on their needs.

+---

-## Technology Stack
+## ⚙️ Technology Stack

-*   **Frontend**: React, Next.js, TailwindCSS
+* **Frontend:** React, Next.js, TailwindCSS
-*   **Smart Contracts**: Solidity
+* **Smart Contracts:** Solidity
-*   **Blockchain**: Deployed on Celo, Polygon, or Base
+* **Blockchain:** Hedera Hashgraph
-*   **Storage**: IPFS (for crop images and documentation)
+* **Storage:** IPFS (for crop images and documentation)
-*   **Payments**: USDT (Tether)
+* **Payments:** USDT (Tether, via Hedera Token Service)

+---

-## Installation and Setup
+## 🚀 Installation and Setup

 ```bash
 # Clone the repository